shchauh/dapr-workshop/README.md

 * An introduction to microservices or containers, though some [background](https://github.com/shchauh/dapr-workshop/blob/master/background.md) is provided
 * A way to learn new programming languages

-> Ignore the Kubernetes section of each hans-on lab
+> Ignore the Kubernetes section of each hands-on lab

 ## Target Audience
 This workshop is for software developers and architects who wants to get started with building microservices applications with Dapr.